-The baseline evaluation that has been conducted has provided a preliminary view of the status of the Strategic Framework and highlighted a number of issues based on the available information.
-It would be premature however to extend this evaluation too broadly to all parties in the absence of information from a significantly larger number of parties than presently available.
+Despite these limitations the baseline evaluation that has been conducted does provide a view of the current status of the Strategic Framework and highlights a number of issues based on the available information.
+It is difficult however to extend this evaluation too broadly to all parties in the absence of information from a significantly larger number of parties than presently available.

-The approval at COP 10 of the Strategic Framework and the associated baseline evaluation envisioned a more robust analysis and robust action to promote and implement the Framework than has been demonstrated to date.
-The data that has been generated from the questionnaire is a useful starting point in the Strategic Framework evaluation and does have some merit but fundamentally the baseline evaluation needs more information and better response from parties to allow the process of evaluation to work as planned.
-Information from the country reports provided some insights but only on a few elements of the Framework.
+The approval at COP 10 of the Strategic Framework, the subsequent decisions at COP 11 and the associated baseline evaluation envisioned a more robust analysis and robust action to promote and implement the Framework than has been demonstrated to date.
+The data that has been generated from the questionnaire does however provide the necessary baseline, is a useful starting point in the Strategic Framework evaluation and does have merit.

-In view of the tentative conclusions that can be drawn from the baseline evaluation that has been conducted, efforts should focus on the necessity for more information and better party participation in the evaluation.
+In view of the conclusions that can be drawn from the baseline evaluation that has been conducted, efforts should focus on the necessity for more information and better party participation in the evaluation.
 The following steps are recommended for consideration:

-- The baseline evaluation completed as part of this exercise will at the moment be described as a "report on the creation of a baseline4" until such time as more information can be gathered. - The current Strategic Framework questionnaire should be kept on-line and available for Parties to respond to until a date shortly after the conclusion of the upcoming COP 11 (this should be determined by Parties at COP 11). - Parties should be encouraged as part of the lead up to COP 11 to participate in the Strategic Framework evaluation and complete and submit responses to the questionnaire.
-Holding a special side event during COP 11 could be considered to enhance awareness about the importance of the Strategic Framework and the questionnaire and to facilitate responses. - Under paragraph 3. i) of Article 13 of the Convention parties can be requested as part of their annual reporting obligations to report on "such other matters as the Conference of the Parties shall deem relevant".
+• Under paragraph 3. i) of Article 13 of the Convention parties can be requested as part of their annual reporting obligations to report on "such other matters as the Conference of the Parties shall deem relevant".
 To ensure that good and consistent data is provided to allow the necessary evaluation of the Strategic Framework consideration should be given to requesting that as part of the annual reports parties submit information on a selected number of key Strategic Framework indicators.
-To ensure that this additional reporting burden is manageable, consideration will need to be given to which indicators are the most useful and easiest to respond to. - The regional coordinating centres could be enlisted to help encourage and assist with reporting on key indicators for the Strategic Framework. - As part of all outreach and engagement by the Secretariat with parties and all other Basel Convention activities, on-going promotion of the Strategic Framework should be undertaken.
+To ensure that this additional reporting burden is manageable, consideration will need to be given to which indicators are the most useful and easiest to respond to.

+- The Basel Convention Regional and Coordinating Centres could be enlisted to help encourage and assist with reporting on key indicators for the Strategic Framework. - As part of all outreach and engagement by the Secretariat with parties and all other Basel Convention activities, on-going promotion of the Strategic Framework should be undertaken.